top of page

 Solar homeowners must know who to call to ensure their solar installation is completed if their solar company goes out of business.
 Usually, the best place to start is by contacting the lender (if there is a solar loan) to see what can be done.
 This will be among the first steps to ensure your solar energy system is operational and generating at optimum levels.

-Contact GreenLancer at (866) 436-1440 to get started or complete the form below.
+Contact GreenLancer to get started by completing the form below.

 Some national solar installation companies have shut down in the last few years, leaving customers with PV system warranty, maintenance, and repair issues.
 These are some of the solar companies to go bust.

 ADT Solar was a division of the well-known security company ADT, which entered the solar market to diversify its service offerings.
-Unfortunately, due to financial mismanagement and operational issues, ADT Solar faced significant difficulties that eventually led to its closure.
+Unfortunately, due to financial and operational issues, ADT Solar faced significant difficulties that eventually led to its closure.
 It's important to note that ADT Security Services is not bankrupt.

-Infinity Energy
+Infinity Energy Bankruptcy and Warranty Concerns

 Infinity Energy, a company known for its residential solar panel installations, faced significant financial mismanagement, leading to its closure in 2022.
 The Infinity Energy bankruptcies left many solar panel customers without ongoing maintenance or warranty claims support.

-Many affected homeowners have had to seek alternative solar service providers for PV system repairs and upkeep due to the Infinity Energy bankrupcy.
+Many affected homeowners have had to seek alternative solar service providers for PV system repairs and upkeep due to the Infinity Energy bankruptcy.
 This solar company closure is part of a broader wave of solar company bankruptcies and shutdowns that have left customers needing third-party O&M support from companies like GreenLancer.

 Kayo Energy faced severe financial difficulties that ultimately led to its bankruptcy.
 The company's cash flow issues and mounting debts resulted in the Kayo Energy shutdown, which impacted operations across multiple states.
 Many customers were in limbo as part of the Kayo Energy closure, with incomplete solar installations and no clear path to warranty support or maintenance services.